 6. Intensive Conditioning and Hydration (Process 6) The hair, now relaxed, is in a highly vulnerable state.
 A deep conditioning treatment is applied to replenish moisture, restore hydration, and repair the hair's protective cuticle layer.
 This intensive treatment often involves a protein-moisture balance conditioner or a specialized post-relaxer treatment.
 The hair is typically left under a hooded dryer for an extended period to allow the conditioner to penetrate deeply.
 This step is essential for minimizing breakage, reducing frizz, and improving manageability.

 7. Styling and Post-Care Education (Process 7) The final process involves styling the newly relaxed hair.
 This might include blow-drying, flat ironing (if desired), and defining the new curl pattern.
 Crucially, the stylist provides detailed post-care instructions.
 This includes a strict washing schedule (often starting with sulfate-free shampoos), recommended conditioners and deep treatments, protective styling techniques, and the absolute necessity of avoiding further chemical treatments for a significant period (often 3-6 months) to allow the hair to fully recover and strengthen.
-Educating the client on the importance of gentle handling and avoiding heat damage is paramount.
+Educating the client on the importance of gentle handling and avoiding heat damage is very important Worth knowing..

 Scientific Explanation: The Chemistry Behind the Process